Managing ZooKeeper hosts

 By default, the CLI uses the folder specified when creating the profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
 You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.

-To restart one or more hosts, run the command below providing the hosts' names.
+To restart one or multiple hosts, run the command below providing their names.
 Use the space character as a separator.

-Here is the command to restart one host:
+Here is the command to restart a single host:

 yc managed-clickhouse host restart <host_name> \